 This parameter (?nowprocket) is used to bypass the WP Rocket cache and check your page loading time without using the power of the cache created by WP Rocket.

 So did you notice the difference?

 Truly speaking, I’m not asking you to trust me.
-But take a look at what people are saying about WP Rocket.
+But, take a look at WP Rocket reviews on TrustPilot to see what people are saying about WP Rocket.
 See how people reviewed it in their own words:

 Ok, that’s enough.
 Let’s stop it for now. 🙂

 No, really that’s enough.
 Right?

 Interested to experience it yourself?
 Click the special link below to grab it today.
 You’ll be happy to know that it costs only $49 for 1 year of support and updates.

 Of course, you’ll get a 14-day money guarantee.

 Yes, that’s right.
 I don’t think you’ll ever need one.
 But still, if you are not satisfied with how it performs for your site, you can get a full refund within 14 days.